 Here’s everything you need to know about Mermaid Pool and the Tahmoor Gorge Circuit Walk.

-Mermaid Pool
+The Mermaid Pool Track

 We’re going to start with Mermaid Pool, because we know most people choose only to visit this spot.
 We hope this article will put some other equally incredible, safe swimming spots on your list though!

-Mermaid Pool and Tahmoor Gorge are not under the maintenance of the National Park Service, so signage is a little different here!
+Mermaid Pool and Tahmoor Gorge are not under the maintenance of the National Park Service, so signage is a little different here.

 You won’t be following metal signposts, but instead yellow splashes and the odd pink ribbon tied to trees.
 They were created and maintained by Robert Sloss and Rosie, and they do a wonderful job.
 We even bumped into Robert and his dog on the trail!